Dare-marvel/LeetCode-Solutions/PYTHON/LongestPalindromicSubstring.md

 A palindromic substring is a substring that reads the same backward as forward.
 For example, "racecar" is a palindromic substring.<br>

 ## Key Insights:
 The algorithm used in this solution is based on the idea of expanding around the center.
-The algorithm works as follows:
+The algorithm works as follows:<br>

-Initialize an empty string 'LongSub' to hold the longest palindromic substring found so far.
+Initialize an empty string 'LongSub' to hold the longest palindromic substring found so far.<br>
-Determine the length of the input string 's'.
+Determine the length of the input string 's'.<br>
-Initialize a variable 'length' to hold the length of the longest palindromic substring found so far.
+Initialize a variable 'length' to hold the length of the longest palindromic substring found so far.<br>
-Loop through each character in the input string 's'.
+Loop through each character in the input string 's'.<br>
 Check for even length palindromic sequences around the current character.
-The center of an even length palindromic substring can be two characters.
+The center of an even length palindromic substring can be two characters.<br>
 So, we take the current character as the center of the palindromic substring and expand on both sides until the characters do not match.
-We keep track of the length of the palindromic substring found and update the 'LongSub' variable if the current palindromic substring is longer than the previously found palindromic substring.
+We keep track of the length of the palindromic substring found and update the 'LongSub' variable if the current palindromic substring is longer than the previously found palindromic substring.<br>
 Check for odd length palindromic sequences around the current character.
-The center of an odd length palindromic substring can be one character.
-So, we take the current character as the center of the palindromic substring and expand on both sides until the characters do not match.
-We keep track of the length of the palindromic substring found and update the 'LongSub' variable if the current palindromic substring is longer than the previously found palindromic substring.
+The center of an odd length palindromic substring can be one character.<br>So, we take the current character as the center of the palindromic substring and expand on both sides until the characters do not match.
+We keep track of the length of the palindromic substring found and update the 'LongSub' variable if the current palindromic substring is longer than the previously found palindromic substring.<br>
 Return the longest palindromic substring found.

 ## Time and Space Complexity: